lblazecki/nodejs-apns-secure/README.md

 ### The magic

-This module doesn't use timeouts or q or anything else similar.
+This module doesn't use timeouts or q or anything similar.
-It uses apns error report for finding last notification sent and thus confirming receiving of all previous one.
+It uses the apns error report for finding the last notification sent and thus confirming the reception of all prior notifications.